nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list contacts
 2. TalentConnect shows a list of contacts
 3. User requests to delete a specific contact in the list
-4. TalentConnect deletes the contacts
+4. TalentConnect deletes the contact
-5. TalentConnect returns an updated list of contacts along with success message.
+5. TalentConnect returns an updated list of contacts along with a success message.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The contact list is empty.

   Use case ends.